Montrose v Berwick Rangers

 Steven Notman (Berwick Rangers) wins a free kick in the defensive half.

 Attempt missed.
-Jamie Redman (Montrose) header from more than 35 yards is too high.
+Jamie Redman (Montrose) header from outside the box is too high.

 Booking